spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/calculation-3-0.md

 {% info_block warningBox "" %}

-`QuoteTransfer` is the main data transfer object used in Cart, Calculation, Checkout and when order is placed.
-This object is created when first item is added to the cart.
+`QuoteTransfer` is the main data transfer object used in Cart, Calculation, and Checkout as well as when an order is placed.
+This object is created when the first item is added to the cart.
 The entire data object is stored into the session.
 It consists of:

 {% endinfo_block %}